CISVVC/cis202-final-project-xnuxo/Readme.md

 # One quick thing Note:

 I tried my hardest to learn and use Qt.
-However, due to the fact I couldnt seem to get `QEventLoops` working (due to the fact GUI applications should run seperate "threadding" I guess and I couldnt use `sleep()` or equivalent to stop execution of a for loop based on signal from button).
+However, due to the fact I couldnt seem to get `QEventLoops` working (due to the fact GUI applications should run seperate "threadding" I guess and I couldnt use `sleep()` or equivalent to stop execution of a for loop based on signal from `QPushButton`).
 This prevented me from even beginning to work with a GUI as the program halted before a GUI could appear (due to eventloop).

 However, I had already coded the acutal work for a *QtConsoleApplication*.
 (Thought I'd do what I know/the hard stuff first) then try adapting for the GUI.
 Nope.
 Honestly, even if I was given since we started Qt, I don't think I would've fully understood and been able to implement it.